w3c/AB-public/meetings/README.md

-This is a directory for holding meeting agendas and minutes, intended for experimental use for now.
+This is a directory where the AB will be posting public summaries of its meetings..